The Black Scholar

 The Black Scholar (TBS) is a journal founded in California, in 1969, by Robert Chrisman, Nathan Hare, and Allan Ross.
-It is the third oldest Black studies journal in the US, after the NAACP’s The Crisis (founded in 1910) and the Journal of African American History (formerly The Journal of Negro History, founded in 1916).
+It is the fourth oldest Black studies journal in the US, after the NAACP’s The Crisis (founded in 1910), the Journal of African American History (formerly The Journal of Negro History, founded in 1916), and African American Review (formerly Black American Literature Forum and Negro American Literature Forum, founded in 1967).
 The journal is currently housed at Boston University's Program in African American Studies.
 Originally published 10 times a year, and without peer review, the journal introduced peer review and became a quarterly in 2015.

 Production

 From 1969 to 2009, it was independently published, printed and distributed by the Black World Foundation.
 From 2009 to 2014, it was published, printed and distributed by Paradigm Press.
 The Black Scholars editor-in-chief is the scholar and writer Louis Chude-Sokei.
 TBS is owned by the Robert Chrisman Foundation, a Seattle based non-profit educational organization, which took over ownership from The Black World Foundation when the latter was dissolved in 2018.
 It is currently published by Routledge/Taylor & Francis.